dynamic-labs/hackathon-starter-kit/README.md

 You can perform a transfer of ERC-20 tokens in a gasless way.
 The app uses `smartAccountClient.writeContract` from Permissionless.js ([source](https://docs.pimlico.io/permissionless/reference/smart-account-actions/writeContract)).
 This allows for gasless transfers, sponsored by the Pimlico Paymaster on testnets.
 ERC-20 transfers are supported on any chain supported by Pimlico.
 Refer to the supported chains documentation [here](https://docs.pimlico.io/infra/bundler/bundler-errors/chain-not-supported#adding-new-chains).

-## Dynamic implementation for ETHGlobal Brussels 2024 - Chainlink CCIP for Cross-Chain Transactions
+## Chainlink CCIP for Cross-Chain Transactions

 A custom Chainlink CCIP cross-chain transfer smart contract has been deployed, allowing for USDC (only!) transfers.
 The contract has ETH on Base Sepolia to cover CCIP fees.